 Of course, every rose has its thorn(s) and Tapestry is no different.

 Let’s start with factions.
 There are sixteen of them and they vary in their capabilities a lot.
 I’d say to the point that some are more useful than others.
 In theory, they should be balanced and Stonemaier games are making updates (latest from July 2020) to balance them out, but I can’t shake the feeling that some have universally useful bonuses, while others are very situational, dare I say weaker.

 Similar is the thing with tapestry cards.
 There will be games when you’ll get just the right card and others where you’ll get nothing but useless tapestry cards.
 I know that you always have to make the best of what you have, but sometimes your hands are overly tied.

 Some spaces on tracks towards the end are a real disappointment.
 They don’t feel worth the resources you spend and the only reason you’ll climb to the top of the track is that you’ve already invested so much.
 Space tiles (the end-game of exploration tech track) seem to be a total waste of idea and cardboard – in my dozen games, not a single space tile has been drawn.

-Science track sometimes has a benefit of throwing a science die.
+Science track sometimes has the benefit of throwing a science die.
 This means you progress on a track you throw for free, but you don’t necessarily get the benefits of that progression.

 And that is the most frustrating thing ever.
 You’ve progressed on your tech track, so you will get a tech upgrade at your next progression.
 But then for some reason (maybe to be the first to complete a track or get a landmark), you decide to progress on the science track.
 You throw that die, get a tech track progression, progress, and basically skip your desired benefit.
 Not fun at all.